-Phoenix homeowners should be aware that these Dry Charged Units are allowed in the U.S. and Canada.
+Tempe homeowners should be aware that these Dry Charged Units are allowed in the U.S. and Canada.
 Taking advantage of an unclear definition of the outdoor unit in these policies, the entire outdoor unit is technically looked upon as a replacement “part”.
-As a result, condensers or heat pumps intended for use in a replacement R-22 system are often referred to as “Dry Charge” or “Nitrogen Charged” systems.
+As a result, condensers or heat pumps intended for use in a replacement R-22 system are usually referred to as “Dry Charge” or “Nitrogen Charged” systems.
 The following are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Do you recommend purchasing a Dry Charge Air Conditioning System?